Are you practicing good personal cybersecurity?

 The number of data breaches grew by 137% between 2015 and 2021.
 Companies like Facebook, Equifax, and Google have been breached and leaked important personal information that can be used for identity theft.
 I’m sure some companies have been breached and don’t know it and/or haven’t announced it.

 This article isn’t meant to scare you, it’s just meant to make you aware.
 Everyone needs to practice good personal cybersecurity habits and protect themselves.
 I have many good cybersecurity resources on this site that can help you, including a free home network security course.

-If you are looking for comprehensive personal cybersecurity protection, be sure to go get my book, The Personal Cybersecurity Manual.
-Anyone can follow the information in this book and keep cybercriminals at bay.
+If you are looking for enhanced personal cybersecurity protection, you can check out my comprehensive personal cybersecurity course or go get my book, The Personal Cybersecurity Manual.
+Anyone can follow the information in my course or my book and keep cybercriminals at bay.